triton-inference-server/backend/README.md

   TRITONBACKEND_ResponseNewFromFactory.
 As long as you have `ResponseFactory` object you can continue creating responses.

-  2. For each output tensor that the request expects to be returned, use TRITONBACKEND_ResponseOutput to create the output tensor of the required datatype and shape.
+  2. For each output tensor which the request expects to be returned, use TRITONBACKEND_ResponseOutput to create the output tensor of the required datatype and shape.
 Use TRITONBACKEND_OutputBuffer to get a pointer to the buffer where the tensor's contents should be written.